-Why You Should Use an Alternative to Roundup
+Why Use Alternative Herbicides?

 The herbicide has also given rise to genetically modified food, which has been linked to health issues such as infertility, immune problems, faulty insulin regulation, accelerated aging and changes in major organs and the gastrointestinal system.

-A recent U.S. Geological Survey study sampled waterways in 38 states and found glyphosate in the majority of rivers, streams, ditches and wastewater treatment plants that were tested.
+A recent U.S. Geological Survey study sampled waterways in 38 states and found glyphosate in the majority of rivers, streams, ditches, and wastewater treatment plants that were tested.
 Glyphosate also was found in roughly 70 percent of rainfall samples.

 Contact herbicides generally work by burning plant foliage that comes into contact with the product.
 They are only capable of killing weeds that have emerged—they have no residual activity on weeds that emerge after application.

 Acetic Acid – Commonly known as vinegar, acetic acid affects the cell membranes of a plant and causes rapid breakdown of foliage tissue on contact.
 Vinegar used for herbicidal purposes can be organic household vinegar, which is roughly five percent acetic acid or agricultural vinegar, which has an acetic acid concentration of roughly 20 percent.
-In sufficient quantities, agricultural vinegar by itself will quickly burn down a weed.
+Insufficient quantities, agricultural vinegar by itself will quickly burn down a weed.

 There is much debate on the efficacy of household vinegar versus agricultural vinegar in alternative herbicides.
 Research has found that acetic acid concentrations between 5 and 10 percent can provide viable control of very small, young weeds that have one or two leaves (or are within two weeks of germination).
 Larger weeds with three or four leaves more are likely to survive this concentration.
-Using higher agricultural vinegar with higher concentration of acetic acid and increasing the application volume can improve weed control.
+Using higher agricultural vinegar with a higher concentration of acetic acid and increasing the application volume can improve weed control.

 Oil or Soap – Oil will break down any coating or other natural barriers that many weeds produce to protect their leaves.
-By using oil or soap in your mixture, you give the vinegar and salt a greater chance to penetrate the weed.
+By using oil or soap in your mixture, you give the vinegar a greater chance to penetrate the weed.
 Additionally, oils and soaps break the tension water on weed surfaces, which keeps the mixture from running off.

 If you would like more information on ingredient concentration levels for your alternative herbicide, check out this article from Garden Counselor.

 - Alternative herbicides work best when applied on a hot day.
-If possible, wait until humidity is low and morning dew has burned off.
+If possible, wait until the humidity is low and morning dew has burned off.
 This will allow the mixture to stay in contact with weeds.

 - Be careful not to spray the mixture on plants you do not wish to kill.
 You can do damage to the plants you are trying to protect if you aren’t careful.

-- Use gloves and protective eyewear, as the mixture can damage your skin, especially if you are using agricultural vinegar with higher concentration of acetic acid.
+- Use gloves and protective eyewear, as the mixture can damage your skin, especially if you are using agricultural vinegar with a higher concentration of acetic acid.